 confirm the request in writing.

-a request for a hearing.
-The hearing examiner may be any person who did not bring charges against the student, is
+request for a hearing.
+The hearing examiner may be any person who did not bring charges against the student, is not to

-will be held within five school days after the school district receives the initial oral or written request; provided, the
+held within five school days after the school district receives the initial oral or written request; provided, the hearing

-hearing may be held more than five school days after receipt of the request upon a showing of good cause.
-No
+may be held more than five school days after receipt of the request upon a showing of good cause.
+No hearing will be

-hearing will be held on less than two (2) school days’ notice unless otherwise agreed to by the student's parent(s) or
+held on less than two (2) school days’ notice unless otherwise agreed to by the student's parent(s) or guardian(s) and

 f.
-If a hearing is requested, the principal may determine in his or her sole discretion that the student shall remain
+If a hearing is requested, the principal may determine in their sole discretion that the student shall remain excluded

 g.
-Prior to the hearing, the student and his/her parent(s) or guardian(s) shall have the right to examine and have school
+Prior to the hearing, the student and their parent(s) or guardian(s) shall have the right to examine and have school

 officials explain the student's records and any affidavits that will be used by school officials at the hearing.

 i.
-The student and his/her parent(s) or guardian(s) may ask any person with knowledge of the events leading up to the
+The student and their parent(s) or guardian(s) may ask any person with knowledge of the events leading up to the

-or other students are requested to testify by the student’s parent(s) or guardian(s), the hearing officer shall endeavor
+other students are requested to testify by the student’s parent(s) or guardian(s), the hearing officer shall endeavor to

 j.
-The student and his/her parent(s) or guardian(s) have the right to request in advance of the hearing the issues which
+The student and their parent(s) or guardian(s) have the right to request in advance of the hearing the issues which the

-the administration will propose in support of the extension, and the general nature of the testimony of any
+administration will propose in support of the extension, and the general nature of the testimony of any administrative or

 l.
-The principal or his or her designee shall present evidence supporting the recommended extension of the
+The principal or their designee shall present evidence supporting the recommended extension of the exclusion.

 m.
-The hearing examiner shall prepare a report of his or her findings and recommendations and forward the report to the
+The hearing examiner shall prepare a report of their findings and recommendations and forward the report to the

 n.
 The superintendent will review the hearing examiner's report and determine whether to extend the exclusion.
-He or
+They

 guardian(s).
 If the superintendent decides to extend the exclusion, the extension will take effect immediately.